Best Yazio Alternative in 2026

 Frequently Asked Questions

-Yazio exports CSV in Pro tier.
-MyFitnessPal imports CSV with mapping.
-Cross-mapping is moderate — about 70-80% clean — because Yazio's database includes European products that don't have direct US analogs.
+Yazio exports CSV in Pro tier (Profile → Settings → Export Data).
+PlateLens accepts manual food rebuilding and Apple Health sync for weight history.
+Cross-mapping is moderate — about 70-80% clean — because Yazio includes European products without direct US analogs.
+Most users rebuild favorites in 30-60 minutes.

 Editorial standards.
 See our scoring methodology and editorial policy.
 We accept no sponsored placements.